schlich/loomio_help/content/facilitators_guide/_index.md

 ---
 title: The Facilitator's Guide to Loomio
 description: |
-  This guide goes in-depth about applying key facilitation concepts in the online space.
+  An in-depth guide to applying key facilitation concepts in the online space.
-  Loomio is made by facilitators, and that plays a huge role in how it has been designed.
-This guide is about revealing more of that context, and translating facilitation concepts from the offline space to the online space.
 menu:
   main:
     identifier: facilitators_guide
     weight: 20
 ---

+Loomio is made by facilitators, and that plays a huge role in how it has been designed.
+This guide is about revealing more of that context, and translating facilitation concepts from the offline space to the online space.

 ## More about this guide